walterhiggins/WMPJS/README.md

     js add( 5, 6 )
     js add( 9, 1 )

 Now let's look at the earlier function declaration in more detail.
-First we declare a new variable called 'add' but instead of assigning it a number or a string, we assign it a function.
 A function is a way to package up code so that it can be reused over and over.
-When you create a new function you must say what parameters the function will expect.
+When you create a new function you must say what *parameters* the function will expect.
 We do that by putting names between the round brackets (the `(` and `)` symbols).
 A function can take one or more parameters.
 If it takes more than one parameter then each parameter must be separated with the comma character ( , ).
-So the first part of the function definition `function( firstNumber, secondNumber )` says what the function should expect.
+So the first part of the function declaration `function add( firstNumber, secondNumber )` gives the function a name (*add*) and says what the function should expect.
 The next step in definining the function is to say what the function should actually do.
 Everthing between the opening and closing curly brackets (the `{` and `}` symbols) is code which will be executed whenever the function is called.
 The diagram below illustrates the different parts of the function definition statement:

 ![Function Outline](img/function-outline.png)

 You can name the function parameters however you like.
 They don't have to be called firstNumber and secondNumber.
 You should give your parameters names which are memorable so you don't forget what the parameters are for.
 The same is true of the variable name you create for your function.
 Give it a name which is meaningful and memorable.

 ### Term: Reuse
 Reuse is important in programming.
 While programming you'll often find that a problem you're working on is similar to a problem you already solved some time ago.
 In that case, it's always good to be able to use code you've already written to solve new problems.
 There's two ways to do this: You can copy and paste the code you've already written but a better way is to change the code you wrote earlier so that it works in both the earlier program and the new program you're currently working on.
-There are a couple of ways to write reusable code - functions is just one of them.
+There are a couple of ways to write reusable code - packaging up code in functions is just one of them.
 We'll explore more ways to create reusable code throughout this book.

 In the example function above, there's just one statement: `return firstNumber + secondNumber` which will be executed every single time this function is called.
 The `return` keyword is another special work in Javascript.
 It's used inside of functions to return something back to the caller.
 In this case we return the sum of the 2 numbers passed in.
 The `return` keyword should only ever be used inside functions.